-HI implements an emergency response whilst pursuing its development projects as part of a continguum.
+We implement our emergency responses alongside our development projects as part of a contiguum.
 Since the World Humanitarian Summit (2016) this approach has been known as the humanitarian-development nexus.
-This coordination between emergency response and development work facilitates the procedures for transitioning and for exiting a crisis, builds the population’s resilience, and enhances the long-term impact
+This coordination between emergency response and development work facilitates procedures for transitioning and for exiting a crisis and also helps build the population’s resilience and enhance long-term impact.

-In addition to capacity building and training services provided to local economic actors (such as truck owners and drivers), Atlas Logistique shares its supplier network data and market analyses (catalogs, suppliers, prices, maps, identified hot spots, and security information for the axes ) with the bodies in charge of emergency response in the area or country, to facilitate the continuity of the logistics activities after Atlas Logistique’s withdrawal.
+In addition to capacity-building and the training services provided to local economic actors (such as truck owners and drivers), Atlas Logistique shares its supplier network data and market analyses (catalogues, suppliers, prices, maps, identified hot spots, and security information on the roads) with the bodies in charge of emergency response in the area or country in order to facilitate the continuity of logistics activities after the withdrawal of Atlas Logistique.
 This simplifies the transition to the recovery and development phases.

 HI’s MHPSS interventions lay the foundations for an efficient emergency response while building the transition to the recovery and development phases by:

-• Assessing the national government’s capacities to take over and/or develop other MHPSS services, if relevant.
+- Assessing the national government’s capacity to take over and/or develop other MHPSS services, if relevant.

-In recovery phases, Humanitarian Mine Action aims to develop local capacities and raise awareness about the threats of explosive remnants of war (ERW) and remove priority threats among vulnerable communities.
-This participatory, community-based approach aims to provide support based on an understanding of the different aspects of community mobilization and empowerment, from mapping leadership and management structures to community-based action planning, monitoring and evaluation.
+In recovery phases, Humanitarian Mine Action develops local capacities, raises awareness about the threats of explosive remnants of war (ERW) and removes the most serious threats to vulnerable communities.
+This participatory, community-based approach provides support based on an understanding of the different aspects of community mobilisation and empowerment, from mapping leadership and management structures to community-based action planning, monitoring and evaluation.

 From the recovery to the development phase, HI also implements conflict transformation activities.
 The goal is to support sustainable strategies to manage risks and improve human security and socio-economic development.

-The first objective of humanitarian assistance programmes is to protect and improve the lives of the people in critical situations (conflicts, natural disasters, discrimination…) In principle, the first interventions of Shelter programme focus on coverage of the most basic and immediate needs, while at the same time seeking to reinforce and stabilise the foundations for development in the community, in a way that will reduce or eliminate the risks linked to these vulnerable situations.
+The first objective of humanitarian assistance programmes is to protect and improve the lives of the people in critical situations (conflicts, natural disasters, discrimination…) In principle, the first interventions of shelter programme focus on covering the most basic and immediate needs, whilst also seeking to reinforce and stabilise the foundations for development in the community in a way that will reduce or eliminate the risks linked to these vulnerable situations.

-Achieving a sustainable system is an issue that must be considered from the outset of the programme’s definition.
+Achieving a sustainable system is a goal to be included from the outset when first defining the programme.
 During the first steps of an emergency the initial response must be quick and effective, and self-reliance is not necessarily an objective.
 However, once basic needs are met, the evolution of the response must be planned with long-term sustainability in mind.

-• Appropriateness of technology and materials employed for the context and the population;
+- Appropriateness of the technology and materials employed for the context and the population;

-• Quality of design and construction of installations;
+- Quality of the design and construction of installations;

-To avoid negatively impacting the local health system, HI programming aims to quickly transition from direct provision of services to support for existing rehabilitation services and health authorities.
+To avoid having a negative impact on the local health system, HI's programming aims to quickly transition from direct provision of services to support for existing rehabilitation services and health authorities.

-By supporting the existing rehabilitation services from the beginning, HI is able to move from full direct support (capacity building and material and financial support to allow beneficiaries to receive services for free) to a partial support focused on reinforcing rehabilitation service management and facilitating access for the most vulnerable.
+By supporting the existing rehabilitation services from the beginning, HI is able to move from full direct support (capacity-building and material and financial support allowing beneficiaries to receive services free-of-charge) to partial support focused on reinforcing rehabilitation service management and facilitating access for the most vulnerable.
 This may include setting up equity funds to allow rehabilitation structures to become more autonomous and transition away from HI funding and support.

-From the moment HI launches its activities, it works with community members to identify people affected by the crisis and at risk of complications, to repeat key prevention messages and refer them to the necessary rehabilitation and health services.
+From the moment we launch our activities, we work with community members to identify those affected by the crisis and at risk of complications, transmitting key prevention messages and referring people to the relevant rehabilitation and health services.
 This allows HI to build acceptance within the community and promote understanding of the benefits of rehabilitation.
-It also allows for the better implementation of community-based rehabilitation and continuum of care.
+It also permits better implementation of community-based rehabilitation and the continuum of care.

-Finally, HI’s work with key health actors and local authorities (such as the ministry of health) allows us to promote the development of health policies that incorporate essential rehabilitation services.
+Finally, HI’s work with key health actors and public authorities (such as health ministries) allows us to promote the development of health policies that incorporate essential rehabilitation services.

-To avoid negatively impacting the country’s development and economy, HI programming aims to quickly transition from direct provision of services for all people affected by the crisis to specialized services with growing involvement of national and local actors.
+To avoid negatively impacting the country’s development and economy, HI’s programming aims to quickly transition from direct provision of services for all people affected by the crisis to specialised services with growing involvement by national and local actors.
 Teams must plan for this transition from the beginning of the emergency intervention.
-After the initial emergency response phase, teams should focus on relaunching the market and promoting resilience.
+After the initial emergency response phase, teams should focus on bolstering the local market and promoting resilience.

-Livelihood activities to relaunch the local market during the recovery phase
+Livelihood activities to bolster the local market during the recovery phase

-• Prioritize cash grants over kit provisions as soon as the market is operational.
+- Prioritise cash grants over kit provision as soon as the market is operational.

-• Implement cash-for-work (such as for small rehabilitation projects of public infrastructure and clearing transport routes for supply chains).
+- Implement cash-for-work (such as for small-scale projects to rehabilitate public infrastructure and clear transport routes for supply chains).

 Livelihood activities to promote resilience during the development phase

-• Provide trainings, including vocational and life-, business-, and agricultural skills training.
+- Provide training, including vocational and life-, business-, and agricultural skills training.

-HI addresses barriers to humanitarian aid for the most vulnerable, and implements targeted actions to reduce protection risks and discrimination in the provision of aid.
+HI addresses barriers to humanitarian aid for the most vulnerable, and implements targeted actions to reduce the risks of discrimination, abuse and exploitation in the provision of aid.

-• Technical support for external actors on inclusive humanitarian action, the identification and reduction of specific protection risks, and the respect of humanitarian principles
+- Technical support for external actors on inclusive humanitarian action, the identification and reduction of specific protection-related risks, and the respect of humanitarian principles

-From direct provision of a wide range of services for all people affected by the crisis, including host community members to more specialized services with growing involvement of national and local actors partners :
+From direct provision of a wide range of services for all people affected by the crisis, including host community members, to more specialised services with growing involvement by national and local actors partners :

-• In emergency and recovery phase, HI ensures inclusive service access for all, including particularly vulnerable and excluded populations.
+- In the emergency and recovery phases, HI ensures access to inclusive service for all, including particularly vulnerable and excluded populations.

-• In development phase, HI promotes the development of inclusive policies, supports the participation and representation of people with disabilities in civil society, help address the root causes of exclusion on the basis of disability and how it intersects with gender and age.
+- In the development phase, HI promotes the development of inclusive policies, supports the participation and representation of people with disabilities in civil society and helps address the root causes of exclusion on the basis of disability, gender and age.